VolodymyrSemenov/piazza_tracker/README.md

 ## Notes:
 - *Time tracking pauses when you switch tabs.
 Can be disabled by commenting out 68-76 in content_script.js*
-- *This feature exclusively monitors the duration of TA'd classes.*
+- *This extension exclusively monitors the duration of TA'd classes.*

 ## Areas for Improvement:
 - Enhance the UI design.